maxadamo/galera_proxysql/README.md

 ## ToDo

-* Upgrade to Percona 8.x
+* optional setting to enable SSL cluster traffic
 * Optional setting to enable SSL between ProxySQL and backends
 * allow more customizations on proxysql.cnf.
 Right now `max_writers 1` in combination with `writer is also reader` is being used.